-We identify the key risks affecting the Authority's financial statements.
+We identify the key risks including risk of fraud affecting the Authority's financial statements.
 These are based on our knowledge of the Authority, our sector experience and our ongoing dialogue with Authority staff.
-Any significant risks identified to date through our risk assessment process are set out in this document.
+Any risks identified to date through our risk assessment process are set out in this document.
 Our audit strategy and plan will, however, remain flexible as the risks and issues change throughout the year.
 It is the Authority's responsibility to adequately address these issues.
 We encourage the Authority to raise any technical issues with us as early as possible so that we can agree the accounting treatment in advance of the audit visit.

-We meet with the finance team to consider issues and how they are addressed during the financial year end closedown and accounts preparation.
+We meet with the finance team on a regular basis to consider issues and how they are addressed during the financial year end closedown and accounts preparation.